firas3333/Computer-Vision-Lab/Assignment2/readme.md

 for each class of objects: confusion matrix , ROC graph.

-in the docx file you can see a complete in depth report
+in the docx file you can see a complete in depth report with examples